Star Wars: Knights of the Old Republic: Star Wars: Knights of the Old Republic III (cancelled)

+Former LucasArts producer Mike Gallo later recalled that at least two distinct Knights of the Old Republic III pitches had existed after the release of The Sith Lords, one developed internally at LucasArts and another by Obsidian.

 In 2003, LucasArts cancelled the Proteus console MMOG project during its design phase.
 The game was intended to be an in-house sibling to Star Wars Galaxies.
 Upon its cancellation, the Proteus project's team and elements of its designs were applied to developing Star Wars: Knights of the Old Republic 3.
 According to designer John Stafford, the team "wrote a story, designed most of the environments/worlds, and many of the quests, characters, and items."
 The game was cancelled as part of cuts initiated in 2004 aimed at positioning LucasArts for future success.
 Concept art from the cancelled Knights of the Old Republic 3 project was published in the book Rogue Leaders: The Story of LucasArts (2008); the artwork includes depictions of Taloraan, Rodia, and a Mandalorian city, as well as a Coruscant vehicle and a new character named Naresha.

+Obsidian Entertainment separately developed its own proposal for a third game.
+According to Chris Avellone, Obsidian's version entered pre-production but was never greenlit by LucasArts.
+It would have continued with the Jedi Exile as the player character, following Revan's path into the distant reaches of the galaxy and confronting ancient "true Sith" whose existence had been foreshadowed in The Sith Lords.
+The game would have retained the Ebon Hawk and returning companions T3-M4 and HK-47.
+Avellone said Obsidian repeatedly pitched the project without success; programmer Dan Spitzley suggested that the transition to the Xbox 360 and PlayStation 3 generation, and the resulting need for new technology, may also have made the project more expensive to pursue.